GabrielBueno200/Fuzzy-Pendulum-System/README.md

 The article <a href="https://www.researchgate.net/publication/228633624_Fuzzy_Control_of_a_Real_Time_Inverted_Pendulum_System">Fuzzy Control of a Real Time Inverted Pendulum System</a> (KIZIR, Selçuk; BINGUL; Zafer; OYZUL, Cuneyt) concepts were used to the algorithm development.

+For more details, you can read this article and execute our code.

 ## Swing Up

 ### Input parameters